About us

 Lendlease

-We are delighted that the Victorian Government has announced the appointment of Lendlease to deliver the $140 million Geelong Arts Centre Little Malop Street Redevelopment.
+We were delighted when the Victorian Government announced the appointment of Lendlease to deliver the $140 million Geelong Arts Centre Little Malop Street Redevelopment.

 Lendlease’s ‘Geelong First’ commitment will put local partnerships, skills and innovation at the heart of the project.
 It will ensure that local suppliers and tradespeople are invited to tender on works packages throughout construction, including local social enterprises.